-(c) Post-employment defined contribution plan
+(c) Post-employment Defined Contribution Plan

 A defined contribution plan is a post-employment plan under which the Company pays fixed contributions into an independent entity (such as the Social Security System).
-The Company has no legal or constructive obligations to pay further contributions after payment of the fixed contribution.
-The contributions recognized in respect of defined contribution plans are expensed as they fall due.
-Liabilities and assets may be recognized if underpayment or prepayment has occurred and are included in current liabilities or current assets as they are normally of a short-term nature.
+The Company has no legal or constructive obligation to pay further contributions after payment of the fixed contribution.